maromato/olympus_oib_combiner_2.py/README.md

+# olympus_oib_tiff_converter.py
+This python script is to import oib files from a specific folder, make a hyperstacked file with 2 channels (color and z-series), save them as tiff files.

 # olympus_oib_combiner_2.py
-This is the converter for olympus oib file to tiff file.
+This is a converter for olympus oib file to tiff file.
-This python script is for importing oib files from a specific folders and save them as tiff files.
+This python script is for importing oib files from a specific folder and save them as tiff files.
+The tiff file will note be hyperstacked.

 This scipt is for a converter for olympus oib file to tiff which was originally developed by EMBL as below. https://www.embl.de/services/core_facilities/almf/services/downloads/oib-combiner/ A few bugs are fixed and the script is revised for the z-stack oib files from mulitile areas.

+#Python in ImageJ or Fiji

 Unfotunately, the latest Fiji (imageJ) at August, 2018 is still not compatible with jython-shaded-2.7.0.jar, even though the default jars in Fiji.app include this version of jython and python is not working in this setting!
 You probably see the error like "console: Failed to install '': java.nio.charset.UnsupportedCharsetException: cp0", when you try to run any of python code in Fiji.